984-ISHU/984-ISHU/README.md

 ## About
 - 👋 Hi, I’m @984-ISHU (ISHAAN M C)
-- 👀 I’m interested in ...Machine Learnin, Web development
+- 👀 I’m interested in ...Machine Learnin
-- 📫 How to reach me ...LinkedIn
+- 📫 How to reach me ...[LinkedIn](www.linkedin.com/in/ishaanmc)

 <!---
 984-ISHU/984-ISHU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.